 On an English hike the worst thing that can happen is you step in cow dung.
 In America there’s stuff that bites.
 I love nature.
 I am just not used to big, wild, ‘tooth and claw’ American nature.
 So when a girlfriend and I spotted a plump snake on a hiking trail in California, we froze in terror.
 She dug her nails into my back so hard I couldn’t move.
 I had to talk her into releasing me as her human shield, so we could both tiptoe backwards down the hill.

 Probably like many people, I am an odd mix of scaredy cat and brave.
-On my second day in Sedona, I set out on a solo hike in Boynton Canyon and at the trail head was a big sign saying: ‘Beware Bears’.
+On my second day in Sedona, I set out on a solo hike in Boynton Canyon and at the trail head was a big sign saying: ‘Beware Bears‘.
 I had no snacks on me (which I had been told by hiking friends are a bear magnet), so I figured I was probably ok.
 A few hundred yards in was another: ‘WARNING!
 Bears have been spotted in this area within the last few days.’
 I was just about to tiptoe back to the car, when I heard a native American flute trilling in the distance.
-It was like the pied piper.
+It was like the Pied Piper calling.
 ‘I thought this must be safe.
 There are other people out here.’
-Twenty minutes further on, l found Roger, sitting atop an impossibly high rock, playing away like a white Carlos Nakai.
+Twenty minutes further on, l found Robert, sitting atop an impossibly high rock, playing away like a white Carlos Nakai.

-Roger (who lives in a mobile home community for the over 55s) plays every morning atop ‘Warrior Man’, a male energy vortex whose sheer sides defeated nearly every other climber that morning.
+Robert (who lives in a mobile home community for the over 55s) plays every morning atop ‘Warrior Man’, a male energy vortex whose sheer sides defeated nearly every other climber that morning.
 Directly opposite sits ‘Kachinka Woman’, a female energy vortex.
-After playing for an hour, Roger hands out heart-shaped stones (‘I spend an hour and make 50,’ he says his pockets bursting with them).
+After playing for an hour, Robert hands out heart-shaped stones (‘I spend an hour and make 50,’ he says his pockets bursting with them).
 He said I was sitting in the perfect location between the two vortices to balance my yin and yang energy.
 It certainly felt good.
 And what I thought was bird poop around me, he explained was pockets of tiny crystals.
 Before spryly skipping off, looking like an American Mr Hulot, he said: ‘Remember.
 The only thing that matters is unconditional love.’
-Rock on Roger.
+Rock on Robert.